rfockema/span-coding-test/README.md

 To run the tests, pytest must be installed (pip install -U pytest).

-When it is insalled the following comamnd will run the tests:
+When pytest is installed the following command will run the tests:
 > python -m pytest